ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 re-computing the head values of non-balanced subtrees where needed, and checking that the result equals the root value of the log.

-When requesting a consistency proof, verifiers are expected to have retained the head values of the largest-possible balanced subtrees (these will later be defined as the "full subtrees") of the previous version of the log.
-A consistency proof then consists of the minimum set of node values that are necessary to compute the root value of the new version of the log from the values that the verifier retained.

 ~~~ aasvg
                              X
                              |